A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Discussion

-In Sect.\,\ref{sec:ldists}, we noticed that in the range $ 4.6 < \log (L / L_\odot) < 5$, I\,Zw\,18 contains about five times fewer cool SGs than the theoretical population.
-This could be explained in part by the dropping completeness fraction of the observed sources.
-However, since these sources in question have absolute magnitudes of $M_{F200W} \approx -8$ or brighter, where the completeness should still be around 80\%, a lower completeness fraction can only partially explain this relatively low number.
+In Sect.\,\ref{sec:ldists}, we noticed that, in the range $ 4.6 < \log (L / L_\odot) < 5$, I\,Zw\,18 contains about five times fewer cool SGs than the theoretical population.
+This could be explained in part by the declining completeness fraction of the observed sources.
+However, since the sources in question have absolute magnitudes of $M_{F200W} \approx -8$ or brighter, where the completeness is still expected to be around 80\%, a lower completeness fraction can only partially explain this relatively low number.